Why is Share Market Crashing Today

 All the 30-Sensex firms were trading lower.
-InterGlobe Aviation traded nearly 8 per cent lower.
-Tata Steel, Maruti, State Bank of India, Eternal, Asian Paints and ICICI Bank were also among the major laggards.
+State Bank of India, Mahindra & Mahindra, UltraTech Cement, Maruti, InterGlobe Aviation and Adani Ports were among the major laggards.

 "Brent crude has spiked above $115 delivering a big oil shock to economies and markets.
 Big oil importers like India will be hit hard if the West Asian conflict lingers long and crude price remains high," VK Vijayakumar, Chief Investment Strategist, Geojit Investments Limited, said.

-In Asian markets, South Korea's Kospi tumbled over 7 per cent and Japan's Nikkei 225 dropped 6.5 per cent.
-Shanghai's SSE Composite index and Hong Kong's Hang Seng index were also quoting lower.
+In Asian markets, South Korea's Kospi tumbled over 6 per cent and Japan's Nikkei 225 dropped nearly 5 per cent.
+Shanghai's SSE Composite index and Hong Kong's Hang Seng index also declined.

 The US market ended lower on Friday.